sustrik/libdill/website/src/tutorial-basics.md

 if(sz < 0) goto cleanup;
 ```

 The above piece of code simply reads the reply from the client.
-The reply is a single message, which in the case of the CRLF protocol translates to a single line of text.
+The reply is a single message, which in our case translates to a single line of text.
 The `mrecv` function returns the number of bytes in the message.

 Having received a reply, we can now construct the greeting and send it to the client.
 The analysis of this code is left as an exercise to the reader: